securisec/chepy/README.md

 - Chepy has a CLI
 - Chepy CLI has full autocompletion.
 - Extendable via plugins
-- Chepy has the concept of recipes which makes sharing much simpler.
 - Infinitely scalable as it can leverage the full Python library.
 - Chepy can interface with the full Cyberchef web app to a certain degree.
 It is easy to move from Chepy to Cyberchef if need be.
 - The Chepy python library is significantly faster than the Cyberchef Node library.